 The Board has the policy to ensure that the directors are equipped with the knowledge and information they need to effectively discharge their responsibilities.
 The Chairman monitors the performance of the Board and individual directors on an on-going basis and speaks to directors individually regarding their role as a director.
 In doing so, the Company has followed Recommendation 1.6.

 Senior executives’ performance review and evaluation

-Having regard to the size of the Group and the small number of employees, other than the directors, the Group does not have any senior executives and therefore, Recommendation 1.7 is not applicable.
+Having regard to the size of the Group and the small number of employees, other than the directors, the Group does not have a formal process of evaluating the performance of its senior executives and therefore the Company has not followed Recommendation 1.7.